Sound Proofing Your Home On A Budget

 soundproofing on a budget

-Carpets: Soundproofing Your Home
+Carpets: Sound proofing Your Home

 Installing the right carpeting can make a substantial difference in the home.
 However, this must be dense carpeting with a proper acoustic heavy underfelt.
-This will give you excellent acoustics in the house, especially with the heavy curtaining that you have now installed.
+This will give you excellent acoustics in the house, especially with the heavy curtaining you have now installed.

 Good quality carpeting will go a long way to soundproofing your home.